Daveu1983/projectWire/docs/User_Stories.md

--[ ] As a user to go with my blog post I want to be able to recommend as many as I want hotels -[ ] As a user to go with my blog post I want to be able to recommend as many as I want attractions -[ ] As a user I want to see icons of flags next to the countries on the blog post and peoples cities
+-[ ] As a user to go with my blog post I want to be able to recommend as many as I want hotels -[ ] As a user to go with my blog post I want to be able to recommend as many as I want attractions -[ ] As a user I want to see icons of flags next to the countries on the blog post and peoples cities -[ ] As a user I want to limit the number of blogs that appear on one page

 ## WONT HAVE USER STORIES
 -[ ] As a user I want to be able to post my recommendation on twitter